altruios/namshubettulpa/public/namshubettuple/the-start-of-bad-things.md

 'Laze about...'
 ~Well, He could do that...~
 'Or he could mold a pawn...'
-'Stop it Felix, you’re doing it again, just mentoring, that shouldn’t be a problem.'
+'Stop it Felix, you are doing it again, just mentoring, that should not be a problem.'
+*The servants arrived with the booze.*
+"F::Share with me."
+~It was practical, felix notice his generosity always seemed to have a practical purpose~ ~Testing for poison from someone who might have temporarily slipped his grasp~ 'not going to make that mistake again.'
+~He watched them drink.~
+~He watched the sunset behind the sun, and the boat enter the harbor.~ ~He took his first sip in the rental car, sure it was safe.~ 'if there is no flight to this Martha, i would have to make one.'
+*Felix groaned and sipped his wine*
+'So much work, this Martha better be worth it.'
+"F::you, check up on flights for me, going to the Americas."
+*The passenger in the front seat complied.*
 }

 ## [where-things-go-wrong](where-things-go-wrong.md)